mlcommons/algorithmic-efficiency/COMPETITION_RULES.md

 - **Intention to Submit.** You must register your Intention to Submit no later than 11:59pm ET on January 21, 2024.
 - **Submission Period.** You must complete your Submission and enter it after the Intention to Submit deadline, but no later than 11:59pm ET on March 21, 2024.
-- **Deadline for specifying the Submission batch sizes for held-out workloads.** 11:59pm ET on April 4, 2024.
 - **Deadline for self-reporting results.** 11:59pm ET on May 21, 2024.

 ## Agreement to Official Rules